kikelovera7/PythonCRUD/README.md

     from flask_cors import CORS

 # should have nodejs installed in your computer, and run npm install to get all rquired node modules for web proyect
-# make sure to initialize flask server with mongodb running as well before make try to use the application
+# make sure to initialize flask server with mongodb running as well before try to use the application